NadavFireman/Advanced_Programming_Python_Test2/README.md

-# Advanced Programming: Exam 2 Solution - Customer Analysis & Clustering
+# Advanced Programming: Exam 2 Solution - Customer Analysis

 This repository contains the solution for the second mock exam in the Advanced Programming course (Shenkar College, IE&M).

-The exam focuses on demonstrating proficiency in advanced data preparation, statistical querying using Pandas, and implementation of foundational Machine Learning concepts like feature engineering and clustering.
+The exam focuses on demonstrating proficiency in advanced data preparation, statistical querying using Pandas, and implementation of foundational Machine Learning concepts like feature engineering.

 ## Key Skills Demonstrated